DontknoW-wipe/Test-Project/README.md

  and go to page no. 301 and change the email id page no. 302 to change password and page no. 308 for email id.

+To run project use command
+>> node app.js